 This is one of the reasons why R&D tax relief is now a crowded market.
 A lot of people – accountants, business consultants, industry experts and others – are setting up new services to support businesses making claims.
-There’s a lot of competition for clients and for staff, and very little guidance on how to be successful.
+There’s now a lot of competition for clients and for staff, yet very little guidance on how to run a successful and ethical R&D service.

 In this guide, we want to give you all the key information you need to get started preparing claims.
 We’ll cover the key steps of the claims process, and sprinkle in some insider insights, to help you get ahead of the learning curve.
 R&D tax relief has historically been a secretive, insiders’ club, where the only way to learn was on the job.
 We’re keen to change that with resources like this guide, and our training, so that you can be confident and successful in running your own R&D service.